ConnorGibbons/RTLSDRWrapper/Docs/Util.md

 ---

 ### func **vDSPfmDemod**
-This is intended to give you similar output to fmDemod, but much faster as it uses functions from Apple's Accelerate library.
+This is intended to give you identical output to fmDemod, but much faster as it uses functions from Apple's Accelerate library.
 It looks intimidating, but it's actually not bad: